 II.A.3.c.
 A recognition of what it means to be an ethical human being and effective citizen: qualities include an appreciation of ethical principles; civility and interpersonal skills; respect for cultural diversity; historical and aesthetic sensitivity; and the willingness to assume civic, political, and social responsibilities locally, nationally, and globally.

+DESCRIPTIVE SUMMARY

-Students are required to complete coursework in the Humanities, Social and Behavioral Sciences, and Ethnic Studies in an effort to expose them to the meaning of ethnical human behavior.
-Courses in Ethnic Studies are intended to build respect for cultural diversity; Humanities and Social and Behavioral Sciences courses introduce the concepts of historical sensitivity, social responsibilities, and an appreciation for the arts.
+Students are required to complete coursework in humanities, social and behavioral sciences, and ethnic studies in an effort to expose them to the meaning of ethnical human behavior.
+Courses in ethnic studies are intended to build respect for cultural diversity; humanities and social and behavioral sciences courses introduce the concepts of historical sensitivity, social responsibilities, and an appreciation for the arts.

+SELF-EVALUATION

 The GE pattern includes courses that individually and collectively provide students with knowledge and skills in these areas.

+PLANNING AGENDA

+None at this time.

 II.A.4.
 All degree programs include focused study in at least one area of inquiry or in an established interdisciplinary core.

+DESCRIPTIVE SUMMARY

-Cañada students working toward an AA/AS degree are required to either declare a major and focus on one area of study or choose a university studies or liberal studies degree with an interdisciplinary core.
+Students at Cañada are working toward an AA/AS degree are required to declare a major and focus on one area of study or they may choose a university studies or liberal studies degree with interdisciplinary core.
 Details of this requirement are listed in the College Catalog.

+SELF-EVALUATION

-Cañada offers 46 associate degrees with a broad array of options for students.
-Transfer degree majors prepare students for upper division work in a particular discipline and range from narrowly focused majors, such as History, to broad course patterns that also satisfy university GE requirements.
+Cañada offers 46 associate degrees in a broad array of options for students.
+Transfer degree majors prepare students for upper division work in a particular subject matter and range from narrowly focused majors, such as history, or to broad course patterns that also satisfy university GE requirements.
 Vocational degree majors prepare students for immediate employment and/or upgrading of their employment skills and include specialized occupational courses.
-Career degree majors, such as Multimedia, may also prepare students for upper division work in a particular discipline.
+Career degree majors may also prepare students for upper division work in a particular subject matter; for example Multimedia.

+Std-II-05-04-07.doc 16 of 52

+PLANNING AGENDA

+None at this time.